 Aside from fat blocking, NeOpuntia is also supposed to boost the digestive system’s motility.
 This can also help to reduce the number of calories that the body will take in.
 After all, the less time the body has to digest a meal, the less it will actually be able to absorb.

-There has been some limited research on NeOpuntia.
+There has been some fascinating research on NeOpuntia, a top ingredient in PHENBLUE.
 One of the most important ones, so far, has been a pilot study that showed that by consuming 1.6 grams of this ingredient ahead of a meal, fat excretion increased by 27 percent when compared to similar dieters who were given a placebo, instead.
 The same study also determined that this ingredient reduces fatty acid bioavailability (absorption and use) by over 28 percent.

 A second study of the ingredient showed that it may be helpful as blood lipid parameter regulation aid.
 That could help to reduce risk associated with cardiovascular issues.